 Growing a fruit tree in your garden and wondering when is the best time prune a fruit tree?
-Pruning your fruit bearing trees is key to strong growth and an overall healthy plant!
+Pruning your fruit bearing trees is key to strong growth and an overall healthy plant but cutting at the wrong time of year can cause lasting damage or kill the tree!

 When to Prune Fruit Trees

 There are a few different opinions on the best season to prune fruit trees.
-We think the best time to start pruning branches is in the winter.
+We think the best time to start pruning branches is in the early spring.
+It is important to start cutting before the buds break and the tree becomes active for the warm months of the year.

 Pruning when the leaves are dormant and the branches are bare allows you to get a clear view of the entire tree and find dormant buds, disease and dead wood.